 Students have the opportunity to apply the skills and techniques taught in the classroom in professional kitchens or workplaces through a 200-hour externship that completes the program.
 ICE’s career services division will help you find the best position for developing, learning, gaining work experience and building a professional network in your desired field.

-ICE’s indoor hydroponic garden has grown over 250 crop varieties to date, producing rare flavors from around the world in a state-of-the-art, controlled environment.
-ICE students explore the hydroponic garden alongside the farm manager and their chef instructors.
+ICE’s indoor hydroponic garden has grown over 250 crop varieties to date in a controlled environment on campus.
+ICE students explore the hydroponic garden alongside the farm manager and their chef-instructors.
 They taste the garden’s herbs and produce and experience the robust flavor of freshly picked ingredients.
 This both expands students’ palates and inspires their culinary creativity.

 A Career in Health-Supportive Cuisine

 Natural Gourmet Institute (NGI) alumni have gone on to open vegetable-centric restaurants, write cookbooks, become personal chefs for athletes and celebrities, found food companies and health initiatives, and direct culinary operations for organizations.
 Aspiring nutritionists, chefs and restaurateurs can all apply health-supportive cooking skills in their careers and NGI’s holistic, wellness-minded approach to the culinary arts translates to many food-focused career paths.
 On the East Coast, NGI alum Amanda Cohen founded NYC’s most notable vegetable-forward restaurant, Dirt Candy; in the Midwest, NGI alum Cara Mangini founded farmer and produce-focused Little Eater restaurants in Columbus, Ohio; and on the West Coast, NGI alum Sara Kramer owns what Refinery29 refers to as “wildly popular Los Angeles restaurant, Kismet.”